Learn how to grow lemon balm with this easy to follow guide. Get tips on sun requirements, when to plant, feeding, and when to harvest.

 What do I feed Lemon Balm?

-Generally not required if the soil is prepared well, although a light application of organic fertiliser can be used if required.
+Feeding your Lemon Balm plants is generally not required if the soil is prepared well, a light application of organic fertiliser can be used as required.

 Harvesting